 The Disney Task Force was formed to identify and guide creators who may be owed money due to the discontinuance of royalties and statements for media tie-in creative works.
 This issue first came to our attention because authors were not being paid for properties owned by Disney.
 Over time, we’ve discovered more authors have been similarly affected.

 While Disney has demonstrated to us that they are not willing to investigate the issue without our involvement, this issue is not exclusive to them.
 We advocate for all creators whose contracts have not been honored.
 Ideally, new owners of a property would seek out affected creators to ensure contractual obligations continue to be met.

-The Task Force is comprised of the following associations that advocate for writers and their rights, though we will support all affected creators: Science Fiction and Fantasy Writers of America, Inc., (SFWA), the Author's Guild, Horror Writers Association (HWA), International Association of Media Tie-In Writers (IAMTW), Mystery Writers of America (MWA), National Writers Union, Novelists, Inc., Romance Writers of America (RWA), and Sisters in Crime (SinC), Writers Guild of America West (WGA West), and Writers Guild of America West.
+The Task Force is comprised of the following associations that advocate for writers and their rights, though we will support all affected creators: Science Fiction and Fantasy Writers of America, Inc., (SFWA), the Author's Guild, Horror Writers Association (HWA), International Association of Media Tie-In Writers (IAMTW), Mystery Writers of America (MWA), National Writers Union, Novelists, Inc. (NINC), Romance Writers of America (RWA) and Sisters in Crime (SinC), Writers Guild of America West (WGA West), and Writers Guild of America West.